netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

 !!!
 Note
     You should go through this tutorial if you want to install SCION end host but do not want to run other SCION AS services on that machine.
-    Before proceeding you should already have a SCION AS services available in your network, otherwise end host will not run properly.
+    Before proceeding you should already have SCION AS services available in your network, otherwise end host will not run properly.

 ## Introduction